darul75/express-json-refiner/README.md

 }
 ```

-And for some reasons depending on context whether it is a 'public' API or 'member' API you may just want expose :
+And for some reasons depending on context whether it is a `public` API or `member` API you may just want to expose :

 ```
 {